harsh7in/Blogger/README.md

 pip install -r requirements.txt
 ```

--Setting up mandatory file
+- Setting up mandatory file
 ```
 A .env.example file is present in the mysite folder you have to copy the content of .env.example and paste it into .env file (a file to be made in the same folder as .env.example file) so that settings.py file take all the configurations from .env file.
 ```

 - Make migrations using